 2. Find the option for DNS over TLS (DoT) or DNS over HTTPS (DoH).

-3. Enter the hostname below:
+3. Enter the hostname:

 pidoh.mapledns.net

-5. Save DNS Settings.
+5. Save your DNS settings.